insthync/unity-simple-monetization/README.md

 ## Enable purchasing monetization

-You have to add `ENABLE_PURCHASING_MONETIZATION` in **Scripting Define Symbols** (From Build Settings... / Player Settings...)
-And also enable Unity Purchasing as following steps via link https://docs.unity3d.com/Manual/UnityIAPSettingUp.html
+You have to enable Unity Purchasing as following steps via link https://docs.unity3d.com/Manual/UnityIAPSettingUp.html

 ## Enable advertisement monetization

-You have to add `ENABLE_ADVERTISEMENT_MONETIZATION` in **Scripting Define Symbols** (From Build Settings... / Player Settings...)
-And also enable Unity Advertisements as following steps via link https://unity3d.com/services/ads/quick-start-guide
+You have to enable Unity Advertisements as following steps via link https://unity3d.com/services/ads/quick-start-guide

 ## How to use